particle-iot/docs/src/content/hardware/decision-guides/electron-2-vs-som-decision-guide.md

 ### LTE Cat M1

 LTE Cat M1 is subset of 4G/LTE intended for low-power and low-cost IoT devices.
 It's widely deployed in the United States, Canada, and Mexico (NorAm).
-There is limited coverage in Europe, though it is available in the United Kingdom and Australia.
+There is limited coverage in Europe, though it is available in the United Kingdom and Australia on a subset of the available carriers.

-If you are deploying a low-power device in the United States, this can be a good choice.
-Additional large-scale deployments of LTE Cat M1 are less likely with the adoption of LTE Cat 1 bis instead.
+If you are deploying a low-power device in the United States, this can be a good choice, however the difference in power consumption between LTE Cat M1 and LTE Cat 1 bis is not very large.

+Additional large-scale deployments of LTE Cat M1 in other countries are less likely with the adoption of LTE Cat 1 bis instead.

 {{collapse op="start" label="Show LTE Cat M1 SKUs"}}
 {{!-- BEGIN do not edit content below, it is automatically generated 521a2be9-7d36-4cf9-9996-1b59720d07b8 --}}